 - Chill Time: Allow the bars to chill in the refrigerator for at least 4 hours before slicing into bars.

-- Perfect Bars: Use a non-serrated knife to slice the chilled bars, wiping it clean with a paper towel after each cut.
+- Perfect Bars: For clean, even cuts, freeze the bars for 40 minutes.
+Then, use a sharp knife to slice the chilled bars, wiping it clean with a paper towel after each cut.

 Although I prefer homemade whipped cream, you can certainly substitute it for cool whip.